StellarSand/privacy-settings/Privacy Settings/Twitter.md

 #### Location information
 - Personalize based on places you've been: Off
-- Personalize based on precise location: Off

 ---
 ---

 Remove Location and Birth date from your bio or provide false info if you want.

-Also remove any other personally identifiable info like phone numbers or emails etc you might have added in your bio.
+Also remove any other personally identifiable info like phone numbers, emails etc. you might have added in your bio.